 - Miscellaneous: Be aware that campsites do sell out, so this is something you should arrange in advance!

 I bet you would never expect Malibu of all places to be included on a “cheap” list!
-But it’s true, it is completely possible to see Malibu on a budget.
+But it’s true, it is completely possible to explore Malibu on a budget.

-In many places, it is completely free and legal to park along the Pacific Coast Highway and stroll down to the beach – even at places as popular as El Matador State Beach.
-Though you will see paid parking lots lining the shore, it is not required to use them.
+First, it is completely free and legal to park along much of the Pacific Coast Highway and stroll down to the beach.
+Even at popular places like El Matador State Beach, you can avoid the paid lot and find free parking this way.

-On the land side of the PCH, there are plenty of incredible hikes that give panoramic ocean views as a reward.
+On the land side of the PCH sit some of Southern California’s best hikes, complete with panoramic ocean views along the trail.
 And, camping in Leo Carrillo State Park is cheap and scenic.

-Here is a detailed breakdown on how to spend your time in Malibu – from where to go, what to do, and where to eat, I’ve got you covered.
+Here is a detailed breakdown on how to spend a day in Malibu, from where to go, what to do, where to eat, and more.
+Malibu is one of my favorite neighborhoods to explore!

 - Entry Fees: None.